-Our nominating and corporate governance committee consists of and corporate governance committee.
-Our board of directors has determined that is "independent" as defined under the applicable Nasdaq listing standards and SEC rules and regulations. is not "independent" due to and we are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to 's service on the nominating and corporate governance committee.
+Our nominating and corporate governance committee consists of Dr. Cheong, Dr. Gilliam and Dr. Scott.
+Dr. Cheong serves as the chair of our nominating and corporate governance committee.
+Our board of directors has determined that each of Dr. Gilliam and Dr. Scott is "independent" as defined under the applicable Nasdaq listing standards and SEC rules and regulations.
+We are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to Dr. Cheong's service on the nominating and corporate governance committee.
 We are permitted to phase in our compliance with the independent nominating and corporate governance committee requirements set forth by the Nasdaq listing standards as follows: (1) one independent member at the time of listing, (2) a majority of independent members within 90 days of listing and (3) all independent members within one year of listing.
-Within one year of our listing on The Nasdaq Global Market, we expect that will have resigned from our nominating and corporate governance committee and that any new directors added to the nominating and corporate governance committee will be independent under Nasdaq listing rules.
+Within one year of our listing on The Nasdaq Global Market, we expect that Dr. Cheong will have resigned from our nominating and corporate governance committee and that any new directors added to the nominating and corporate governance committee will be independent under Nasdaq listing rules.